BINQIU1220/fe-ncgames-binqiu/README.md

 https://endearing-kangaroo-2bb2b6.netlify.app/

-## Introduction
+## About

 Welcome!
-This is a frontend project of the Northcoders Bootcamp which utilises the backend api I build before, which you can find in my repo _BE-NC-Game-Workplace_.
+This is a frontend project which utilises the backend api I build before, which you can find in my repo _BE-NC-Game-Workplace_.

 Users can filter reviews by category and sort/order them or combined these 2 droplists together for more precise result.
-The share icon simply copy the current URL to the clipboard.
+The share icon works as to copy the current URL to the clipboard.

 For dev purposes, a hardcoded user is provided to allow vote and comment on each review.
 User _Banana_ on the top right side is just for fun :)

-BS: for some reason, the app's error handling page is not working on Netlify but locally all is fine.
-Will have a look at it :(
+PS: UI is still very rudimemntary as I am going to learn CSS skill.
+Have fun!